motionballu

 Students are able to give back to a great cause while building meaningful relationships with the very individuals who are benefiting from their support: local Special Olympics athletes.

-motionball now donates over $2 million to Special Olympics Canada Foundation annually, with a significant amount of this funding being generated by passionate university students.
+motionball has donated over $20 million to the Special Olympics Canada Foundation, with a significant amount of this funding being generated by passionate university students.

 Interested in getting involved?
 Start your own motionballU chapter at your university if there isn’t one already!
 Contact sarah@motionball.com for more information on how to get started!